seldon/scrapy/docs/topics/request-response.rst

        with 404 HTTP errors and such.
 It receives a `Twisted Failure`_ instance as first parameter.
        For more information,
-       see :ref:`topics-request-response-ref-errbacks` below.
+       see :ref:`topics-request-response-ref-errbacks` below;
     :type errback: callable

-    :param flags:  Flags sent to the request, can be used for logging or similar purposes.
+    :param flags:  Flags sent to the request, can be used for logging or similar purposes;
     :type flags: list

-    :param cb_kwargs: A dict with arbitrary data that will be passed as keyword arguments to the Request's callback.
+    :param cb_kwargs: A dict with arbitrary data that will be passed as keyword arguments to the Request's callback;
     :type cb_kwargs: dict

     .. attribute:: Request.url